learning-at-home/hivemind/README.md

 ### From source

-To install hivemind from source, simply clone the repository and install
+To install hivemind from source, simply run the following:

 ```
 git clone https://github.com/learning-at-home/hivemind.git